 If you find you are unable to attend a free online seminar after registering, please let us know at firstname.lastname@example.org.

-Participants must have an Internet connection and speakers (either computer or phone) in order to participate.
+Participants must have an Internet connection and speakers (either computer or phone) in order to view the lecture.
+Participants can ask questions of the instructor using a chat text box.

 All online seminars are recorded.
-Fee-based online seminar recordings are made available to those who registered for two months after.
+Fee-based online seminar recordings are made available to those who registered (including everyone in a group) for two months after.
 Knowledge Series seminars and other free seminars are available in the Member Center's Online Seminar Archive.
 The Archive is available only to SAA members.